maximromanov/tnt_wien_spring2018/02_CommandLine/README.md

 Tada!
 The `McCarty_Modeling.pdf` should now be back where it was.

+## Learning more

+If you want to learn about new commands, try to `Google` that.
+Googling things like this is a very big part of being a DH scholar!
+You will most likely find your answers on [https://stackoverflow.com/](https://stackoverflow.com/), which will become your most frequented resource, if you embark on the DH path.

 # Homework

 * Work through a reference material on command line which is relevant to your operating system.